 Library content is nice – but it’s not enough these days.
 With so many streaming companies (and “traditional” TV channels) battling it out, the main differentiator between them has become the original content that they produce.

 Yes, there are some original films and TV shows that you can’t find anywhere else.
-The best among those is, of course, The Mandalorian, which now has two seasons on Disney+, with a third coming later this year.
+The best among those is, of course, The Mandalorian, which now has two seasons on Disney+, as well as The Book Of Boba Fett spinoff, and a third season coming later this year.

-Then there’s Wandavision, which is the first in-house Marvel TV original, and follows the spectacular adventures of Wanda Maximoff and The Vision, by recreating classic TV sitcoms (and if that sounds weird, it is – but I won’t reveal anymore to avoid spoilers).
+Then there’s Wandavision, which was the first in-house Marvel TV original, and follows the spectacular adventures of Wanda Maximoff and The Vision, by recreating classic TV sitcoms (and if that sounds weird, it is – but I won’t reveal any more to avoid spoilers).

-Thankfully, things are set to improve in the future, with plenty of new Marvel and Star Wars shows already in various stages of production.
-But they’re not here yet.
+Thankfully, things are improving, with plenty more new Marvel and Star Wars shows already in various stages of production.

 With Disney throwing so much content, money and marketing at its streaming service – comparisons have to be made.